woct0rdho/ComfyUI-FeatherOps/doc/GFX1151_REFERENCE.md

-# GFX1151 Reference
+# gfx1151 Reference

-This file keeps hardware/profiling/runtime facts for this machine.
+This file keeps hardware/runtime/profiling facts for gfx1151 (this machine).

 ## Hardware Snapshot